- Real Estate

 Unfortunately, many Australian expats return from overseas assignments with less money in the bank than when they left.
 There is no reason for this, and you can have a lot of fun overseas while still piling up the cash as long as you are sensible and do some planning.

-This is just our view, but it does come with the benefit of many years as an expat, and quite a few more running a website focused on finance matters for expat Australians:
+This is just our view, but it does come with the benefit of many years as expats, and quite a few more running a website focused on finance matters for expat Australians:

 - If you are going to return to Australia, maintain an investment in residential property - whether it's previously your own house or an investment property.
 Over the long term, Australian property has provided reasonable returns and it provides "peace of mind" if there is a sudden surge in house prices or the currency shoots through the roof.